‘MasterChef’ behind the scenes: Fishers contestant Kelsey Murphy answers common viewer questions

 Can contestants hear what the judges say while they’re cooking?

-While the contestants are cooking, we see the judges up front commenting on what each person is doing.
+While the contestants are cooking, the judges are up front commenting on what each person is doing.
 So we wondered, can the home chefs hear that?

 Usually not, Kelsey said.
-The people in the very front might be within ear shot, but no one has time to focus on it when they’re racing the clock.
+The people in the very front might be within ear shot, but no one has time to focus on the conversations while they’re racing the clock.

-Plus, the judges say the same things directly to the contestants when they’re walking around the stations.
-They also offer feedback and advice during the cooking process.
+Plus, the judges say the same things directly to the contestants when they’re walking around the stations, she said.
+They also offer feedback and advice.

 “I always took the standpoint, if Gordon Ramsey is going to give me advice or a cooking tip, I’m going to follow his direction,” Murphy said.
 “Not a lot of people did that.”